Solertis/Otrera/README.md

 Otrera
 =========

-Otrera is an open source role-playing game system.
-It began as a toolkit for the "Daughtersof Ares" table top RPG (still under development) and evolved into a bigger and more general RPG engine.
-Otrera was the mother of Hippolyta, Antiope, Penthesilea, and Melanippe, thus the her name suits the project that is the foundation of the original game.
+Otrera is an open source role-playing game development system.
+It began as a toolkit for another RPG before evoling into a general purpose engine and engine builder.
+It is named after the Amazon Matriarch and concubine of Ares who plays a key role in the "Daughters of Ares" books and games (still in development) which inspired the creation of this software.

 Otrera provides the following tools: